lotan-souid/map2/README.md

 I follow his on the online bookm to create this map.
 Its also a project for enchance my skills on git and github.

+this map have few functions:
+- A popup for each town, with name of it.
+- A emphasis border for each town polygon.
+- A panel info with extra info on each town.